 Sensitivity and Tolerance

 Many factors, such as age, health, and pregnancy can influence a human’s (or animal’s) sensitivity to toxicants.
 Our sensitivity to toxicants changes throughout our lifespan.
-Critical periods of heightened sensitivity include gestation and early childhood, when our brains our developing.
+Critical periods of heightened sensitivity include gestation and early childhood, when our brains are developing.

 There are also natural genetic differences in our body’s ability to break down and eliminate certain chemicals.
 This ability can be enhanced or hindered by the social and environmental context we grow up in.
 In short, people have different tolerances to toxicants.

 The Dose-Response Relationship

 How much of a toxicant is too much?
 This is a key question in toxicology.
 To measure the potency of a substance, toxicologists measure the doses required to induce various effects in the body.

 For every chemical, there is a dose low enough (maybe zero!) that no one in the population is affected and a dose high enough that everyone in a population is affected.